 Also known as the “sense-maker in chief” — a term coined by Deloitte and the Institute of International Finance in their 2021 “The future of the Chief Sustainability Officer” report — CSOs are here to not only manage risks associated with economic, social, and environmental changes but also to spot and act on exciting opportunities.

 As explained perfectly in the report’s forward, the position of CSO will play a huge role in moving brands forward:

 “In a world where the speed, volume and complexity of change can threaten to throw organisations off their stride, there is a pressing need for strategic thinkers who can clarify the issues at stake, mobilise their colleagues and orchestrate purposeful change.”

 But what exactly falls under the job description of a CSO?
+How does it fit with corporate sustainability?
 And how do you know if your brand should hire a CSO in 2022?
 Let’s explore.

 What’s The Origin of The Chief Sustainability Officer?

 While the role of CSO may seem quite new, the first known CSO appointments were actually back in 2004 at Nike and DuPont.
 And by 2019, big-name brands like Mastercard, P&G, and Nissan had made room for CSOs within their C-Suites.

 But where did the CSO come from, and what influenced the rapid growth of this role over the last 18 years?
 Well, it all comes down to the importance of corporate social responsibility and evolving consumer expectations.

 Each year, sustainability has become a more vital and urgent issue, and many companies have felt the pressure to keep up with public opinion and ever-evolving official guidelines.

 In the words of Annemarie Meisling, the Head of Sustainability at Danish bioscience corporation Chr.
 Hansen, “the biggest change evident to me in the last five years is the increasing business relevance accorded to sustainability.”